igor10001/HuggingFaceApi-ChatBot-Unity/README.md

 5. **Run the scene** (`HuggingFace/Resources/Scenes/ChatBot`)

 ## 🖥️ API Used
-This project utilizes **Hugging Face Inference API** with the `facebook/blenderbot-3B` model for AI-generated responses.
+This project utilizes **Hugging Face API** with the `facebook/blenderbot-3B` model for AI-generated responses.

 Example request:
 ```csharp